 Close-fitting and ankle high, Chelsea boots are always made with an elastic side panel.
 They’re one of the few long-standing items of Victorian-era fashion, and made a big comeback in the 1960s thanks to The Beatles.

-The Legend from Thursday Boot Co. is a divine choice for a Chelsea boot, thanks to its combination of comfort and durability.
+The Legend from Thursday Boot Co. is an awesome choice for a Chelsea boot, thanks to its combination of comfort and durability.
 They’re an incredible value for what you get, with glove leather interiors and Goodyear welt construction.

 Inspired by the Chelsea boot, ankle boots share the snug and form-fitting qualities of their predecessors.
 Instead of elastic mesh, ankle boots feature a zipper or strap that won’t stretch out over time; be advised that men with wider ankles or more muscular calves may find this less comfortable.